 Never mind the hokey plot and instead focus on O’Quinn.
 So many movie killers hide behind masks that to have one with a personality is refreshing.
 There’s nothing supernatural about Jerry Blake.
 He doesn’t invade your dreams and he’s not impervious to harm.
 He’s the potential danger hiding behind every human face.
 What if suddenly your husband or wife referred to themselves by another name, then stopped and said, “Wait, who am I here?”
 O’Quinn does it with equally frightening yet human expressions, adding needed layers to an otherwise one-note character type.
 But there’s also an ever-present look of madness behind his eyes that adds an element of hilarity to every scene.

-A little bit cheesy, very bloody, but made with a wry sense of humor by director Joseph Ruben, The Stepfather cannot be watched without a sense of mockery.
+A little bit cheesy, and very bloody, but made with a wry sense of humor by director Joseph Ruben, The Stepfather cannot be watched without a sense of mockery.
 Sinister lines like “You’ve been a bad, bad girl” aren’t meant to be taken seriously, and their camp value keeps home viewings alive with plentiful hooting laughter.
 But more than other cornball horror movies from this era, the movie proves to be an involving thriller, primarily because of O’Quinn’s menacing performance.
 The suspense is rather typical and formulated, but it’s diverting entertainment, even if it is trash.
 Still, the lesson about the American family is penetrating.
 An idealized family unit proves so impossible to achieve that drives Jerry to psychosis.
 It’s at once a sharp commentary and a frightening statement.